-Positive relationships exist between Governors and the school staff here at Broadfields.
+Positive relationships exist between the directors and the school staff here at Broadfields.
 These are based on trust, openness

-The governing body systematically monitors the school’s progress.
+The Board of Trustees systematically monitors the school’s progress.
 Information about what is going well and why, and what is not going well and why, is shared.
-Our Governors consistently ask for information, explanation or clarification.
+Our Trustees consistently ask for information, explanation or clarification.
 They make a strong contribution to planning for improvement.

-The Governors are given pertinent, accurate information by the Headteacher that is concise and focused on pupil achievement.
-This enables the Governors to be well informed and knowledgeable.
+The Trustees are given pertinent, accurate information by the Headteacher that is concise and focused on pupil achievement.
+This enables the Trustees to be well informed and knowledgeable.

 Our governance supports honest, insightful self-evaluation by the school,

-The Governing Body at Broadfields is driven by a core of key Governors: the chair, vice chair and chairs of committees.
+The Board of Trustees at Broadfields is driven by a core of key Trustees: the chair, vice chair and chairs of committees.
 They see themselves as part of the Broadfields team and build strong relationships with the Headteacher, senior leaders

-Governors routinely attend lessons to gather information about the school at work.
-Many of the Governors visit the school regularly and talk with staff, pupils and parents.
+Trustees routinely attend lessons to gather information about the school at work.
+Many of the Trustees visit the school regularly and talk with staff, pupils and parents.

-Our Governors behave with integrity and are mutually supportive.
+Our Trustees behave with integrity and are mutually supportive.
 The Headteacher

 Meetings are held regularly, are well

-The governing body also reflects on its own effectiveness and, if needed, makes changes to improve.
+The Board of Trustees also reflects on its own effectiveness and, if needed, makes changes to improve.

-Please note: All members of the Governing Body are asked, annually, to declare any pecuniary interest that they may have in the business of the school.
-During 2017/18, no Governor had any financial or business interest in the school.
+Please note: All members of the Board of Trustees are asked, annually, to declare any pecuniary interest that they may have in the business of the school.